jam47/cs5052-spark/README.md

   - Generate examples while at this
 - Clean up all TODOs
 - Number of users in each cluster
+- Check all values for arguments are described

 - Nearest neighbours score-wise & use for suggestions (if we have time)

+## Arg Validation required
+- Reject -k if not clustering
+- Reject -L if comparing users OR clustering
+- Value cannot be specified for list top ratings/watches
+    - Value must be specified for everything else

 ## Examples to generate